 If you plan to invest and open your IRA, you must pay special attention to IRA companies commissions and transactions fees since they will eat away at your investment returns.
 Many places like to charge high fees to open your IRA – some charge a so-called “maintenance fee” each year, while others include extra fees called “loads”.
 Initially, they may seem like small amounts, but over time they will strongly deteriorate your savings by thousands.

-Here is our list of the top recommended and best IRA companies.
+Here is our top recommended and best IRA company.
 They all have NO hidden fees or minimums to get you started without any frustrations and hassles.

 Our #1 Pick:

 The best IRA provider we’ve found is Scottrade.
 Their IRA accounts are excellent for beginners, those who invest in mutual funds, and long-term (buy and hold) investors.
 Since Scottrade is a well-established, seasoned brokerage firm with a very good reputation, it is a natural choice for people nervous about opening their retirement investment account at the newer companies.

 Scottrade IRAs are free: there is no IRA setup and annual IRA fees.
 The firm is consistently rated at the top in customer service and investor satisfaction with 500+ local branch offices for in person customer service and account assistance.
 Even if you already have an IRA with another company, it’s a wise decision to switch over to Scottrade to avoid unnecessary fees and low returns. [read our Scottrade IRA review here]

 - No Account Minimums or Custodial Fees

 - $500 Minimum Deposit Required